Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/gcc_build_environment/src/gcc_build_environment.rst

 ~~~~~~~~~~~~~~~~~~~~
 To enter GDB debugger mode, follow the steps below:

-1. Make sure that the steps mentioned in sections :ref:`Configuring_sdk` to :ref:`setting_debugger` are finished, then reset the device.
+1. Make sure that the steps mentioned in Sections :ref:`Configuring_sdk` to :ref:`setting_debugger` are finished, then reset the device.

 2. Change directory to target project which can be project_km4 or project_kr4, and type ``$make debug`` command on MSYS2 (Windows) or terminal (Linux).

 J-Link
 ~~~~~~~~~~~~